bechnokid/11ty-neocities/src/main/site/accessibility.md

 I realized that this didn't need to be the case after coming across some other indie web developers' fun sites.
 So, I wanted to challenge myself in making my personal site fun AND accessible.

-## This site should have the following:
+## This site should have the following

 - Mobile-responsive layouts throughout the site
 - Toggles for light and dark mode